tgdwyer/tgdwyer.github.io/_chapters/monad.md

 9
 ```

-We can use the flipped bind so it can be read left-to-right, if that's more your thing:
+We can use the flipped bind so it can be read left-to-right, if that’s more your thing:

 ```haskell
 >>> ((2*) >>= (-) >>= (*)) 3